Álvaro Rubio

-Álvaro Rubio Robles (born 18 April 1979) is a Spanish former professional footballer who played as a defensive midfielder, currently a manager.
+Álvaro Rubio Robles (born 18 April 1979) is a Spanish former professional footballer who played as a defensive midfielder, currently manager of Super League Greece 2 club Olympiacos B.

 He spent most of his career with Valladolid, appearing in 310 games in all competitions.
 He also represented Albacete in La Liga, totalling 204 matches over eight seasons (four goals).

 Club career

 Early years

 Born in Logroño, La Rioja, Rubio began his professional career with Real Zaragoza, but never made it past the reserves.
 In January 2000, he moved to Albacete – first on loan – where, after a slow start, he became a very important unit for the Castilla–La Mancha side in the Segunda División.

 After 25 matches in the 2002–03 season, as Albacete returned to La Liga after a seven-year absence, Rubio made his top-division debut on 26 October 2003 in a 3–2 away loss against Real Betis where he came on as a 27th-minute substitute.
 He made a further 50 appearances until June 2005, when the team were relegated.